ahamedafnan/Web-Technology-Phase-02-Front-end-/README.md

 # UniFind

-UniFind is a web development project designed to help users find and explore boarding places or hostels easily through a clean and user-friendly web interface.
-This project was developed as a group project using frontend web technologies.
+UniFind is a web application that helps users post and find lost or found items through a simple and user-friendly interface.

 ## Group Name
 Finders Gate

 ## Project Description
-This website allows users to browse boarding place details, view profiles, register, contact the service, and access reports through different web pages.
-The interface is designed to be attractive, simple, and easy to navigate.
+This website allows users to post and browse lost or found items, view item details, register and log in, and contact the person related to the item.
+Users can upload images and provide important information such as location, date, and contact details.
+The interface is designed to be attractive, simple, and easy to navigate, making it easier for users to recover lost belongings.

 ## Features
 - Responsive homepage design
 - User registration page
 - User profile page
-- Lost or found Items browing section
+- Lost or found items browing section
 - Details page for more information
 - Contact page
 - Report page